samuelthaiyil/Statify/README.md

     **"Manage Player Stats" option** - Goes to page that allows you to perform CRUD operations on players game stats<br />

    **Important note: Please start by creating a game as both players and player stats rely on having a game**<br />

+   Edit & Delete only available to authenitcated users

  All icons used from: https://fonts.google.com/icons